This Hunter Boots Review is NOT sponsored and was written based on my honest experience as a busy mom with a passion for practical fashion!

 They’re 100% rubber, waterproof, and feature an inner polyester lining for additional comfort.

-I love wearing mine daily and am going on four years of these being my go to fall and winter shoes.
+I love wearing this style daily and am going on four years of them being my go to fall and winter shoes.

 So, which style will you choose?